nireo/nvimconf/README.md

 # neovim dotfiles

-A pretty minimal neovim configuration that contains features for writing c++, go and python code.
-The config is written fully in lua.
+A pretty minimal neovim configuration that doesn't have a lot of plugins.
+Mainly used for Go, Rust and C development.
+Also supports Zig and some js/ts.

-## Getting started
+## Setup

 ```
 git clone https://github.com/nireo/nvimconf ~/.config/nvim